 Even more: no negative effect can accrue from such yoga.
 In other endeavors failure or abandonment often produce psychic damage, weakening, or loss in some form.
 Not so with this yoga.
 So mighty is its effect that even walking away from it cannot cancel its positive and inevitable results.
 Only good can come of our attempts.
 For even a little practice of this yoga will save us from the terrible wheel of rebirth and death by at least to some degree breaking the chains of desire–or rather, the weakness and ignorance that render us capable of desire.

 The secret of its effectiveness

-“Here [in this yoga] there is a single resolute understanding.
-The thoughts of the irresolute have many branches and are, indeed, endless” (2:41).
+In this matter there is a single, resolute understanding.
+The thoughts of the irresolute are many-branched, truly endless (2:41).

 To lack this single-mindedness in relation to moksha is disastrous to the yogi.
-This cannot be overemphasized because yoga is nothing less than the intense form of liberating sadhana Krishna envisions and which impels him to say: “The thoughts of the irresolute have many branches and are, indeed, endless.”
+This cannot be overemphasized, because yoga is nothing less than the intense form of liberating sadhana Krishna envisions and which impels him to say: “The thoughts of the irresolute are many-branched, truly endless.”
 Lost in the labyrinth of many goals and focusing on a multitude of objects, the aspiring yogi becomes lost in confusion and frustration.
 Krishna’s picture of such a person was presented by the Canadian humorist Stephen Leacock when he wrote about a man who leapt on his horse “and rode madly off in all directions.”
 In the Bible several times people are urged to walk straight forward without turning to right or left.
 (Proverbs 4:27; Deuteronomy 5:32, 28:14; Joshua 1:7) The meaning is the same as Krishna’s.

 Read the next article in the Bhagavad Gita for Awakening: Religiosity Versus Religion